-Easy, sink friendly beach sand for beach sensory play!
-This is simply flour and oil!
-Take about 5 -6 cups of flour and mix in a cup of oil.
-That’s it and you have some wonderful, non toxic sand to mold and play with just like beach sand.
+It’s wonderful, non toxic sand to mold and play with just like beach sand.
 I added a little container and spoon to make sand castles with as well as some shells.
-I heard rumors of hands being buried and so forth!
 Simply wash away when done!
-This is toddler safe too!
+This is definitely toddler safe too!

 We loved our Beach Sensory Sink play this weekend.

-What will you put in your sensory sink?
+What will you put in your 4th July Beach Sensory sink?

 or SUBSCRIBE to us by email on our side bar